-Applet Version Release Date Change Log Delivered with 1.1.4.0 06 September 2021 Initial version of this applet. pylon 6.3.0 2.0.5.0 1 March 2022 Added extended overflow capability, allowing to monitor frame-IDs from the device. pylon 7.2.0 & Framegrabber SDK 5.10 2.1.6.0 24 January 2023 No functional changes. pylon 7.3.0 2.2.7.0 5 April 2023 • The applet now supports mirroring, ImageSelector , white balancing, and color converter. pylon 7.4.0 & Framegrabber SDK 5.11 The CXP-12 frame grabber now supports stream packet sizes of maximum 16 KB. • Bugfixes.
+Applet Version Release Date Change Log Delivered with 1.1.4.0 06 September 2021 Initial version of this applet. pylon 6.3.0 2.0.5.0 1 March 2022 Added an extended overflow capability, which allows to monitor frame-IDs from the device. pylon 7.2.0 & Framegrabber SDK 5.10 2.1.6.0 24 January 2023 No functional changes. pylon 7.3.0 2.2.7.0 5 April 2023 • The applet now supports mirroring, ImageSelector , white balancing, and color converter. pylon 7.4.0 & Framegrabber SDK 5.11 The applet now supports tap geometry sorting.
+0.11 The CXP-12 frame grabber now supports stream packet sizes of maximum 16 KB.
+Bugfixes.
 2.3.7.0 22 December 2023 CoaXPress trigger packets updated to CoaXPress 2.1: The applet now supports sending the CXP LinkTrigger0, LinkTrigger1, LinkTrigger2 and LinkTrigger3.
 For each link trigger, an individual source can be selected.
 By default, LinkTrigger0 is the rising edge of the trigger source and LinkTrigger1 is the falling edge of the trigger, which usually represents the exposure time.
 The default setting is equal to previous versions.
 Thus, the applet is fully compatible to CXP 1.1 and 2.0.
 LinkTrigger2 and LinkTrigger3 are not used by default.
-Framegrabber SDK The parameters CxpTriggerPacketMode (CxpTriggerPacketMode) and TriggerCameraOutSelect (TriggerCameraOutSelect) became legacy.
+Framegrabber SDK 5.11.2 The parameters CxpTriggerPacketMode (CxpTriggerPacketMode) and TriggerCameraOutSelect (TriggerCameraOutSelect) became legacy.